polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

    ```

    The `yarn` version should be at least **v3** to run the front-end template.
+   You can use `yarn version` and specify a version number to update `yarn` if you have an older version installed.
    If the command doesn’t return a version number, download and install `yarn` by running the following command:

    ```bash